astral-clive/processes/plugins/README.md

 ```

 **Important**:
-- The entry point must export a default `Plugin` object
+- The entry point must be named `index.tsx` and export a default `Plugin` object
 - ALL plugin code must stay within the `plugins/` directory
 - Do NOT create files outside of `plugins/` directory
 - Do NOT modify core application files
+- Keep each plugin self-contained in its own directory

 ### Registering Your Plugin